Ayush170-Future/cses-java-solutions/README.md

-# CSES_JavaSolutions
+# CSES Java Solutions
-These are java solutions of Cses problem set.
-Pro tip: As cses is pretty hard(impossible) to solve with java you always need to 100% optimize your solution to get accepted, you should take care of input(use buffer reader), use good algo and a good output(use StringBuilder or buffer instead of string, and try to keep the no. of println statements min).
+These are Java solutions to the Cses problem set.
+Here's a pro tip: Since Cses problems can be quite challenging (even impossible) to solve with Java, it's essential to optimize your solutions to ensure they are accepted.
+You should pay attention to the input (use BufferedReader), employ efficient algorithms, and utilize appropriate output methods (such as StringBuilder or BufferedWriter) instead of regular strings.
+Additionally, try to minimize the number of println statements.

-Using String tokenizer with Print Writer also fastens your code(use it then).
-Even majority of my programs are also not accepting but then also i am adding those so that atleast we understand the logic.
-BTW, now some of cses problems are availeble in codeforces gym also: https://codeforces.com/blog/entry/87912#:~:text=Slow%20CSES%20Judge,faster%2C%20which%20solves%20this%20issue.
+Another helpful technique is to use String Tokenizer along with PrintWriter, as it can speed up your code.
+Even though some of my programs may not be accepted, I include them to aid in understanding the logic.

+By the way, some Cses problems are now available on Codeforces Gym as well.
+You can find them here: (here) [https://codeforces.com/blog/entry/87912#:~:text=Slow%20CSES%20Judge,faster%2C%20which%20solves%20this%20issue]